-7. AI Policy

-Beyond limited legitimate uses of generative AI, presenting the output of generative AI tools as your own work, without acknowledgement, violates the principles of academic integrity and is academic misconduct.
+Al in Teaching, Learning, Assessment & Research (2025), the use of GenAl is permitted unless otherwise stated.
+Where the output of GenAl is used to inform a student's document or work output, this usage should be acknowledged and appropriately cited, as per Library guidelines on acknowledging and reference GenAl.
+From an academic integrity perspective, if a student generates content from a GenAl tool and submits it as his/her/their own work, it is considered plagiarism, which is defined as academic misconduct in accordance with College Academic Integrity Policy. - Beyond limited legitimate uses of generative AI, presenting the output of generative AI tools as your own work, without acknowledgement, wiolates the principles of academic integrity and is academic misconduct.
 In other words, you cannot use AI tools to generate all or part of the content for an exam or assignment and submit it as if it was your own work.

-This implies that undisclosed and/or inappropriate use of generative AI tools may violate the principles of academic integrity.
+- This implies that undisclosed and/or inappropriate use of generative AI tools may violate the principles of academic integrity.
 Accordingly, the School of Religion, Theology, and Peace Studies requires a declaration of generative AI use to be completed and submitted with all work (exams, assignments).
 This declaration is made in addition to the standard declaration of academic integrity as part of a revised assessment cover page (see below).
 Any assignment submitted without the declaration will not be marked.
-Such assignments will be returned to the student and must be resubmitted with the cover page, potentially resulting in a delayed mark.

-This policy recognises that generative AI tools may have some legitimate uses to support your learning and to help you to research for or to polish an assignment.
+Such assignments will be returned to the student and must be resubmitted with the cover page, potentially resulting in a delayed mark. - This policy recognises that generative AI tools may have some legitimate uses to support your learning and to help you to research for or to polish an assignment.
 For example, you might use generative AI to summarise your notes in preparation for an exam or assignment, to perform some initial research into a topic (bearing in mind the limitations noted above), or to polish your own writing in terms of grammar or spelling or to make it more concise.
 All such uses must be declared.
 No credit/marks will be awarded for use of generative AI, nor are students expected to use generative AI for any purpose.
-You should also reflect on whether relying on such tools to do this work for you will reduce opportunities for you to develop and hone your own academic skills.

-Where generative AI tools have been used to generate content, they must be clearly cited and full details of how the content was generated must be declared in the appendix.
+You should also reflect on whether relying on such tools to do this work for you will reduce opportunities for you to develop and hone your own academic skills. - Where generative AI tools have been used to generate content, they must be clearly cited and full details of how the content was generated must be declared in an appendix.
 There is a helpful and detailed description of how to cite ChatGPT (which can be applied to other generative AI tools) from the Chicago Manual of Style here.

-You should assume this policy applies to all assessments/exams in the School of Religion, Theology and Peace Studies but please note that individual module coordinators may supplement this policy with further restrictions or permissions regarding generative AI use.
-Please check the module assessment information on the Blackboard for that module, and if in doubt, please email the module coordinator.

-As part of the declaration, students are asked to select either (A) or (B), below.

-(A) Nothing to declare.
-I did not use generative AI software as part of the work for this assessment.

-(B) I used generative AI as part of the work for this assessment.
+- You should assume this policy applies to all assessments/exams in the School of Religion, Theology, and Peace Studies but please note that individual module coordinators may supplement this policy with further restrictions or permissions regarding generative AI use.
+Please check the module assessment information on Blackboard for that module, and if in doubt, please email the module coordinator. - As part of the declaration, students are asked to select either (A) or (B), below. - (A) Nothing to declare.
+I did not use generative AI software as part of the work for this assessment. - (B) I used generative AI as part of the work for this assessment.